 Other current liabilities primarily consist of sales tax payable, customer liabilities, accrued payroll costs, self-insurance reserves, accrued operating expenses, payroll taxes payable, current portion of straight line rent liability and other miscellaneous items.
-Customer liabilities totaled \$34.6 million and \$33.2 million as of February 3, 2018 and January 28, 2017, respectively.
+Customer liabilities totaled \$33.7 million and \$34.6 million as of February 2, 2019 and February 3, 2018, respectively.

 The Company has risk participation agreements with insurance carriers with respect to workers' compensation, general liability insurance and health insurance.
 Pursuant to these arrangements, the Company is responsible for paying individual claims up to designated dollar limits.
 The amounts related to these claims are estimated and can vary based on changes in assumptions or claims experience included in the associated insurance programs.
 An increase in workers' compensation claims, health insurance claims or general liability claims may result in a corresponding increase in costs related to these claims.
-Self-insurance reserves as of February 3, 2018 and January 28, 2017 were:
+Self-insurance reserves as of February 2, 2019 and February 3, 2018 were:

 (in thousands)

 Fiscal Years Ended

-February 3, 2018 3, January 2 2017
+Fe ebruary 2, 2019 Fe February 3, 2018

-Short-term self-insurance reserve(a) \$ 26,652 \$ 28,569
+Short-term self-insurance reserve(a) \$ 29,918 \$ 26,652

-Long-term self-insurance reserve(b) 38,255 41,404
+Long-term self-insurance reserve(b) 40,975 38,255

-Total \$ 64,907 \$ 69,973
+Total \$ 70,893 \$ 64,907